Choise-ieee/AVS3-uavs3d-CUDA/README.md

 - SSE4/AVX2 optimizations retained on CPU side
 - Automatic CUDA detection with CPU fallback

+## Source Code

+The CUDA acceleration source code is pending release.
+I have reached out to the original author of uavs3d for permission and am currently awaiting their response.
+The source code will be published here once I receive confirmation.

+In the meantime, the demo videos above showcase the decoder's capability in real-time 8K AVS3 playback.

 ## Requirements

 | Component | Version |